daichungus/CatMatch/README.md

 1. You must first have MATLAB already installed.
 Currently not confirmed to work with Octave.
 2. Download all files to the same folder
 3. Open and/or run **map_generation.m**
+## Story
+The evil white dogs have taken all the dabloons!
+You, the Black Cat, must fight the white dogs by beating each of them in a series of **memory matching games**.

+Defeat all the white dogs to win!
+## Gameplay
+Travel around the world and find the white dogs.
+Go next to them and interact with them.
+You must correctly match more cards (get a higher score) than the enemy in order to win the battle.
+If you lose or get tied, you will lose a life.
+You start out with two lives.
+Once you have zero lives, the game ends.
 ## Controls
 ### Startup
 - q to quit